microsoft/live-share/docs/index.md

 #### Joining

-Clicking an invitation link from a host enables you to "join" a collaboration session and access any content or capabilities the host has opted to share with you.
-It provides a quick way hop into a collaboration session and the web link provides getting started information for you if you don't have the needed extension installed.
+Clicking an invitation link sent to you by a host allows you to "join" a collaboration session and access any content or capabilities the host has opted to share with you.
+The web link provides a quick way to hop into a collaboration session if you already have the extension installed and setup information if you do not.

 Learn more: [![VS Code](media/vscode-icon-15x15.png)](use/vscode.md#join-a-collaboration-session) [![VS](media/vs-icon-15x15.png)](use/vs.md#join-a-collaboration-session)